lasaneb/TheRelevantElement/README.md

 _Solidity_, _REMIX_, _Ganache_, and _MetaMask_ were used to implement our revenue generating functions.
 The owenr of the application will be to collect donations for digital wallets.

+## Project Challenges

+<p> Andrew H. encountered an issue when installing the Flair module.
+This resulted in the inability to run sentiment analysis on the dataframe that contained the articles.
+The solution to this was to provide him with a pre-generated datafrom where the sentiment analysis was already performed and stored in new columns.
+Andrew M initially encountered the issue of displaying multiple tabs within the streamlit application.
+The solution was to use starter code found by using an internet search for any open source code that would accomplish this function.
+Starter code was found and enhanced to show tabs displayed as radio buttons on the sidebar.

+## Further Development
+<p> Further development will be primarily driven by client input.
+Input fields will be added to allow the client to run article searches with different keywords.
+The app will also be deployed usingthe streamlit cloud.
+The bank account smart contract will be deployed to the Ethereum Mainnet.
+The artworks will be used to mint and sell NFTs.
+A web hosting service such as GoDaddy.com will be used to buy a domain.
+A website builder such as Wix.com in conjuction with the deployed streamlit app will be used to further enhance the front-end client interface.
+The client and development team will enhance the monitization by requiring a donation each time a new set of articles is requested.
+Alternativly, the team will consider a monthly subscription service as the primary method to monitize this service.

 __Wombo.Art__